Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Not necessarily.

-Research on chocolate and acne has produced mixed results.
+Research on chocolate and acne has produced mixed results, and chocolate itself has not been conclusively established as a direct cause of acne.

 Dermatologist's Insight